cakephp/upgrade/README.md

 Add namespaces to files based on their file path.
 Only run this *after* you have moved files.

 ### app_uses
-Replace App::uses() with use statements
+Replace App::uses() with use statements.

 ### model_to_table
-Move models into Table directory
+Move models into Table directory.

 ### rename_classes
 Rename classes that have been moved/renamed.
 Run after replacing App::uses().